So Why So Sad: Background

+The song includes the line "burns an expressway to your skull", a reference to the final track on Sonic Youth's EVOL album and a Buddy Miles song.

 Release

 The CD version of "So Why So Sad" includes versions of "Pedestal" and a remix of "So Why So Sad" by Australian outfit the Avalanches, whereas the cassette single includes a live version of "You Stole the Sun from My Heart".
 Issued on 26 February 2001, the same day as "Found That Soul", "So Why So Sad" was the Manic Street Preachers' first hit since "The Masses Against the Classes" thirteen months earlier.

+The single version is shorter, with the phrase "So Why, So Why So Sad?" sung only three times instead of four at the end and the drums finish two bars earlier without a fill.

 The single reached number eight on the UK Singles Chart on 10 March 2001.
 Spending sixteen weeks on the chart, it is the second-longest charting Manic Street Preachers single in the UK, after "If You Tolerate This Your Children Will Be Next", which spent seventeen weeks on the chart.
 In Ireland, it peaked at number 16.
 In Finland, the single reached number four on the Finnish Singles Chart, spending three weeks on the ranking.
 In Sweden, it reached number 26, while in the Netherlands, it peaked at number 88.
 In Germany, it reached number 94.